What is a business systems analyst?

 Step 3: Develop technical skills

-Business systems analysts require a broad range of technical skills.
+This role require a broad range of technical skills.
 You should be proficient in data analysis tools, databases, system architecture, and programming languages relevant to your chosen industry.
 Developing these skills may involve on-the-job training, online courses, or additional formal education.
 Here are a few of the online courses we recommend:

 - The Analysis for Business Systems course, offered on Coursera, will teach you about the standard systems development model.
 You’ll learn how to read, and even create, the specific deliverables that business systems analysts prepare during the SDLC.

 - Another great option is the Project Management Course: Beginner to PROject Manager found on Udemy.
-You will learn how to use MS Excel, and gain the project management knowledge and skills necessary to manage an entire project.
+You will learn how to use MS Excel and gain the project management knowledge and skills necessary to manage an entire project.

 - To learn more about the core concepts of database management systems, consider this course on Udemy.
 After this course, you will view computer science in a different dimension.